r1zyn/MatarikiProgram/README.md

 This is an open-source program to determine when the Matariki holiday will occur written in TypeScript using the Node.js runtime.
 This program was written for the 2022 Hackathon.

+Note: After submission we realize the luamnr conversion may have not been the best options for years beyond 2100.
+Looking in [getMatariki.ts](./src/utils/getMatariki.ts), we have realized the commented code using the moon phase method (finding the new moon and adding 22 days after) would have been a more accurate and consistent method.

 ## Submission Details
 * [Video Recording](https://youtu.be/V66sSKi3eG4)
 * [List of years 1990 - 2990](./years.txt)